mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 All customer analytics starts with a solid understanding of what constitutes a customer and a user: this is missing in traditional web analytics.
 In this section, we explain how to use SnowPlow to reliably identify customers and users:

-1. [Understanding `user_id`s](#user_id).
-An overview of how SnowPlow sets and exposes `user_id`s
+1. [Understanding the different SnowPlow user IDs](#user_id).
+An overview of the different user IDs that SnowPlow recognises
-2. [The benefits of exposing `user_id`s](#benefits_of_user_id).
-The value that aggregating and filtering on `user_id`s provides data analysts
+2. [The benefits of exposing user IDs](#benefits_of_user_id).
+The value that aggregating and filtering on user_ids provides data analysts
+3. [The benefits of exposing multiple user IDs](#benefits_of_multiple_user_ids).
+The value that exposing multiple user IDs provides data analysts
-3. [More robust approaches to identifying customers through tracking login events] (#login-events).
-A guide to a more reliable approach to identifying users, based on using SnowPlow to track login events
+4. [Robust approaches to identifying customers through tracking login events, using multiple IDs] (#login-events).
+A guide to reliable approach to identifying users, based on using SnowPlow to track login events

 <h2><a name="user_id">1.
-Understanding `user_id`s</a></h2>
+Understanding user IDs</a></h2>

-When a user visits a website with SnowPlow tracking, SnowPlow checks the users browser to see if a SnowPlow cookie has been set.
-If it has not, SnowPlow creates a new `user_id` and drops a browser cookie containing it.
-Then when the user returns to the site, SnowPlow will recognise the user from the `user_id` stored in the cookie on her browser.

-This approach to identifying users is in line with that employed all tag-based web analytics programs.
-What is unique about SnowPlow is that it exposes the user_id on every line of SnowPlow data to analysts crunching SnowPlow data.
+Every line of SnowPlow table includes placeholders for three different user IDs:

+1. The `domain_userid`.
+This is a user ID that is set via a first party cookie.
+It can therefore be used to track user behaviour within a particular webdomain e.g. `mynewssite.com`
+2. The `network_userid`.
+This is a user ID that is set via a third party cookie.
+It can be used to track user behaviour across a network of sites on different domains.
+3. A `user_id` that can be set to custom values.
+This can be used to assign e.g. an ID set by a CRM system to SnowPlow data.

+There are strengths and weaknesses associated with each different type of user identifier.
+In many cases, we recommend using a combination of two or three of them to power the most robust set of user analytics.
+(More on this below.)
+In this introductory section, however, we'll stick to outlining the benefits and limitations of each:

+### 1. The `domain_userid`

+The `domain_userid` is set via a first party cookie in the SnowPlow Javascript (`sp.js`).

+Because it is set via a first party cookie, the `domain_userid` is rarely blocked.

+However, because it is tied to a first party cookie, it cannot be used to track users across domains: if you have SnowPlow set up across a network of sites, the same user on different sites will have different `domain_userid`s.
+(At least one for each site.)

+### 2. The `network_userid`

+The `network_userid` is tied to a third party cookie.
+Because of this, it can be used to track an individual across multiple different domains.

+Third party cookies are increasingly being blocked on browsers.
+For example, mobile Safari currently blocks them, and there are plans for Firefox to block them by default.
+As a result, it is likely that a data tied to third party cookies will only be recorded for a shrinking subset of users.

+Currently, the `network_userid` is **only** set if you use the [Clojure collector][clojure-collector], not if you use the Cloudfront collector.
+(Unlike the Clojure collector, the Cloudfront collector does not set 3rd party cookies.)

+### 3. The `user_id`

+Many companies and business already set their identifiers for their users and / or customers.
+(For example, when the user creates an account, or completes a first purchase.)
+In these cases, that user ID can be passed into SnowPlow as the `user_id` using the [setUserID][setuserid] method.
+This makes it easy to join SnowPlow event data with other customer data sets e.g. CRM data.

 <h2><a name="benefits_of_user_id">2.
-Benefits of exposing the `user_id` for analysis</a></h2>
+Benefits of exposing the user IDs for analysis</a></h2>

 ### 2a.
 Ability to view a user's complete engagement record